Visiting Key Largo: Everything You Need to Know about the Start of the Florida Keys

 Everglades National Park

-The Flamingo Entrance located in Homestead is the closest road into Everglades National Park.
+The Flamingo Entrance located in Homestead is the closest road from the Keys into Everglades National Park.
 If you’re spending a week in the Keys and are based out of Key Largo, planning a day trip into Everglades National Park is a great idea.
-You’ll love the environment and wildlife!
+You’ll love the environment and wildlife, and if you can add on another day or two when you visit Key Largo, maybe stay the night at the Flamingo Lodge in Everglades National Park.

-While Key Largo is primarily known for its natural beauty and outdoor activities, there are a few museums on the island that are worth a visit.
-Here are some of the top museums on Key Largo:
+While Key Largo is primarily known for its natural beauty and outdoor activities, there are a few learning opportunities on the island that are worth a visit.
+Here are some of the top suggestions for adding a little education to your time on Key Largo.

 History of Diving Museum